-A probationary period is a time of great risk for a defendant and a defendant must be careful to stay out of trouble!
+A probationary period is a time of great risk and a defendant must stay out of trouble!

 For Example, a person with a probation sentence may get themselves deeper into trouble when they resume communications and contact with their wife or girlfriend despite a no contact order is in effect.
-If there is an argument or allegations of domestic assault or abuse, the police may arrest the person and hold him/her at the aci as a probation violator as well as new charges for domestic assault and violation of a no contact order or restraining order.
+If there is an argument or allegations of domestic assault or abuse, the police may arrest the person and hold him at the aci as a probation violator.
+The Prosecution may also pursue new charges for domestic assault and violation of a no contact order or restraining order.

 A person can also be violated for his probation for various infractions that may not be criminal acts but that violate the conditions of probation such as not keeping probation informed of new addresses, leaving the state without permission, not paying court costs or restitution, not properly reporting to the probation officer, etc. These infractions are typically considered technical violations of probation.
 When a person is under probation in Rhode Island, he or she is essentially is in a contract with the state to keep the peace, be of good behavior and comply with the conditions and rules of probation.